rtomik/k3s_ansible/readme.md

-# GitOps Ansible K3s Homelab Deployment
+# GitOps Ansible K3s Homelab

-This repository contains Ansible playbooks and roles for deploying a highly available K3s Kubernetes cluster with various applications and services, following GitOps principles.
+This project aims to easily deploy K3s Cluster via Ansible.
+With various applications and services, following GitOps principles.

+Initial deployment is done via Ansible playbooks after that all apps are managed from ArgoCD.

+## Overview

-## What is GitOps?
+### What is GitOps?

 GitOps is a modern approach to managing infrastructure and applications where: